 — Romans 5:5

-Why is water used as a metaphor in this invitation?
-Because He needs us to know that water is an essential element to life.
+Water is an essential element of life.
 Our bodies consist of approximately 75% water, and it is the same ratio of water for the Earth.
 Water is vital, a "can't live without it" ingredient, to our existence.
 A person can go well over a month without food but can only live about a week without water.
 Just as we need water, so do we need Jesus, our Savior, and His Holy Spirit dwelling in us to survive in any real spiritual or eternal capacity.
-Our spirits can only be made alive and sustained by Him.
+Our spirits can only be made alive and sustained by Christ.
 He tells us He is the Source, and we need Him as desperately as we need water.

 As the deer pants for the water brooks, So pants my soul for You, O God.
 My soul thirsts for God, for the living God.